Device-Type enablement

 In order to use this guide, you should already be familiar with the laam tool.

-Start by choosing the MIB that will allow to automate your new DUT.
+Start by selecting a MIB that will allow you to automate your new DUT.

 Unless your Device-Type is already supported by an existing MIB, use the flylead MIB.